comworkio/comwork-cloud-wiki/terms.md

 * [Scaleway](https://www.scaleway.com)
 * [OVH](https://www.ovhcloud.com)

-You'll be able to choose the CSP and the region each time you'll make a query to create instances, object storages or registries.
+You'll be able to choose the CSP[^2] and the region each time you'll make a query to create instances, object storages or registries.

 ## What kind of services are forbidden on CwCloud?